Don't Fall for Any of These 12 Myths About Early Retirement

 Retirees can do the same things non-retirees can, including working, volunteering, and enjoying hobbies.
 However, retirement is also a great time to pursue new passions or hobbies that you never had time for.

 You might discover a new activity or interest that brings you joy and fulfillment.
-Time is an opportunity that many working people would like to find more of.
+Time is a luxury that many working people would like to find more of.

 You won’t have money for extras